-(ECC/DEC/(06)02)
+(ECC/DEC/(06)03)

-"The European Conference of Postal and Telecommunications Administrations,
+"The European Conference of Postal and Telecommunications Administrations, considering

-- a) that within the CEPT administrations there is a ongoing awareness of a need for harmonisation of licensing regimes in order to facilitate the provision of Pan European wide services; - b) that it therefore would be desirable for CEPT administrations to have common authorisation regimes at their disposal in order to control the installation, ownership and use of radio equipment; - c) that there is a strong desire within the CEPT administrations to reduce the control exercised by administrations in the form of mandatory provisions; - d) that there is a common EU regulatory framework for electronic communications applying to the Member States of the EU, to the EEA and to some countries associated to the EU; - e) that there are sometimes considerable differences in national licensing, laws and regulations amongst CEPT administrations and that harmonisation therefore can only be introduced gradually; - f) that national authorisation regimes should be as simple as possible, in order to minimise the burden upon the administrations and users of equipment; - g) that intervention by the national administrations with respect to the use of radio equipment should in general not exceed the level necessary for the efficient use of the frequency spectrum; - h) that administrations should work towards the exemption of relevant radio equipment from individual licensing based on harmonised criteria detailed in ERC/REC 01-07; - i) that in the frequency band 10.70 12.50 GHz, fixed service systems are being operated on a shared basis; - j) that ERC Decision (00)08 establishes the priority between fixed service and uncoordinated earth stations in the fixed satellite service and the broadcasting satellite service in the band 10.70 12.50 GHz; - k) that ERC Decisions DEC(00)03, DEC(00)04 and DEC(00)05 have been developed providing exemption from individual licensing of SITs, SUTs and VSATs; - that in EU/EFTA countries the use of such equipment shall comply with the R&TTE Directive.
-Conformity with the essential requirements in its Article 3(2) may be demonstrated by compliance with harmonised standard EN 301 459 or EN 301 428 or equivalent technical specifications; - m) that some CEPT administrations may require that LEST network operators obtain a frequency authorisation due to national regulatory requirements; - n) that RR 5.492 addresses the use of broadcasting-satellite service assignments by the fixed-satellite service (space-to-Earth) in the band 11.7 12.5 GHz ;
+- a) that within the CEPT administrations there is a ongoing awareness of a need for harmonisation of licensing regimes in order to facilitate the provision of Pan European wide services; - b) that it therefore would be desirable for CEPT administrations to have common licence regimes at their disposal in order to control the installation, ownership and use of radio equipment; - c) that there is a strong desire within the CEPT administrations to reduce the control exercised by administrations in the form of mandatory provisions; - d) that there is a common EU regulatory framework for electronic communications applying to the Member States of the EU, to the EEA and to some countries associated to the EU; - e) that there are sometimes considerable differences in national licensing, laws and regulations amongst CEPT administrations and that harmonisation therefore can only be introduced gradually; - f) that national licensing regimes should be as simple as possible, in order to minimise the burden upon the administrations and users of equipment; - g) that intervention by the national administrations with respect to the use of radio equipment should in general not exceed the level necessary for the efficient use of the frequency spectrum; - h) that administrations should work towards the exemption of relevant radio equipment from individual licensing based on harmonised criteria detailed in ERC/REC 01-07; - i) that in the frequency band 10.70 12.50 GHz, fixed service systems are being operated on a shared basis; - j) that ERC Decision (00)08 establishes the priority between fixed service and uncoordinated earth stations in the fixed satellite service and the broadcasting satellite service in the band 10.70 12.50 GHz; - k) that ERC Decisions DEC(00)03, DEC(00)04 and DEC(00)05 have been developed, providing exemption from individual licensing of SITs, SUTs and VSATs with e.i.r.p. not exceeding 50 dBW; - that there is an increasing demand for systems providing broadband access to the internet and that this may require satellite terminals operating at higher transmit powers than those previously used; - that in EU/EFTA countries the use of such equipment shall comply with the R&TTE Directive.
+Conformity with the essential requirements in its Article 3(2) may be demonstrated by compliance with harmonised standard EN 301 459 or EN 301 428 or equivalent technical specifications; - n) that some CEPT administrations may require that HEST network operators obtain frequency authorisation due to national regulatory requirements; similarly, some CEPT administrations may require a simple form of registration or location check prior to transmission from any location;